Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a tool with no parameters and no output schema, the description fully covers purpose, usage context, behavioral effects, and a prerequisite (extension version).
-It is complete for the tool's simplicity.
+For a zero-parameter tool with no output schema, the description covers purpose, usage context, behavioral side effects, and version constraints comprehensively.
+Nothing missing.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.